shubham-execideas/youuBlog/src/blog/can-behavioral-health-emerge-as-healthcare’s-most-valuable-care-specialty.md

   - Post
   - Featured
 postTags:
-  - Exclusive
-  - Mental Health
-  - Addiction
+  - Behavioral health
-  - Drugs
+  - healthcare
 image: /assets/user927_person_climbing_side_of_moutain_with_the_summit_it_sigh_df529a14-61d0-475c-89e8-58238edd0426.png
 imageAlt: There’s a lot of evidence out there to support the thesis that behavioral health could emerge as a high-value care specialty.